antrea-io/antrea/docs/design/ovs-pipeline.md

 ```

 After this table, ARP traffic goes to [ARPResponderTable], while IP
-traffic goes to [ConnectionTrackTable].
+traffic goes to [ConntrackTable].
 Traffic which does not match
 any of the rules described above will be dropped by the table-miss flow entry.

 ### ARPResponderTable (20)